* This is the Consumer Version. *

 Doctors diagnose acute middle ear infections by using a handheld light called an otoscope to look for bulging and redness of the eardrum and for fluid behind the eardrum.
 They may need to clean wax from the ear first so they can see more clearly.
 Doctors may use a rubber bulb and tube attached to the otoscope to squeeze air into the ear to see if the eardrum moves.
 If the eardrum does not move or moves only slightly, infection may be present.

 The pneumococcal conjugate vaccine, Haemophilus influenzae type b (Hib) vaccine, and influenza (flu) virus vaccine decrease the risk of acute middle ear infections.
-These vaccines are given to children according to a standard schedule (see Childhood Vaccination Schedule).
+These vaccines are given to children according to a standard schedule (see page Childhood Vaccination Schedule).
 Infants should not sleep with a bottle because drinking from a bottle while going to sleep tends to cause fluid to collect in the eustachian tubes.
 Fluid in the eustachian tubes traps secretions in the middle ear and prevents air from reaching the middle ear, both of which make infection more likely.
 Smoking should be eliminated from the household or minimized.

 Acetaminophen or ibuprofen is effective for fever and pain.